-This book looks at the figure of the English teacher in Indian classrooms and examines the practice and relevance of English and India’s colonial legacy, many decades after liberalization.
+This book looks at the figure of the English teacher in Indian classrooms and examines the practice and relevance of English and India’s colonial legacy, many decades after independence.

-This book will be of interest to academics, researchers, students and practitioners of English Studies, education, colonial studies, cultural studies, South Asian studies, as well as those concerned with the history of higher education and the establishment of disciplines and institutions.
+This book will be of interest to academics, researchers, students and practitioners of English Studies, education, colonial studies, cultural studies and South Asian studies, as well as those concerned with the history of higher education and the establishment of disciplines and institutions.

 Table of Contents

 Nandana Dutta is Professor of English at the University of Gauhati, India.
-Her teaching and research interests include american studies, gender, postcolonial theory and literature, travel writing and the discipline of English in India.
-Her publications include Questions of Identity in Assam: Location, Migration, Hybridity (2012), American Literature (in the ‘Literary Contexts’ series, 2016), Mothers, Daughters and Others: Representation of Women in the Folk Narratives of Assam, (edited with an Introduction, 2013), among others.
+Her teaching and research interests are in American studies, gender, postcolonial theory and literature, travel writing and the discipline of English in India.
+Her publications include Questions of Identity in Assam: Location, Migration, Hybridity (2012), American Literature (in the ‘Literary Contexts’ series, 2016) and Mothers, Daughters and Others: Representation of Women in the Folk Narratives of Assam (edited with an Introduction, 2013), among others.